 As per official police records, 16-year-old Steve had shot his abusive mother in “self-defense” when she allegedly brought out a shotgun during an argument.
 He then covered the body in a rug and kept it in the freezer before enlisting the help of a cousin to dispose of it in the woods.
 However, a police officer pulled their car over on May 29, 1985, on the grounds of a broken headlight and found them with the body in the car.
 Steve was convicted, but the juvenile court sentenced him to 4 years of probation in light of his abusive childhood and alleged self-defense story.

 Steve had then tried to pass off the crime as another act of self-defense, but Jim survived.
 The police had also seen through his modus operandi.
 Ultimately, Steve pleaded guilty to attempted second-degree murder.
 He was sentenced to 28 years in prison and served his prison term at the Colorado Department of Corrections.
 Unfortunately, not much is known about Steve, who might be in his mid-50s now.
-Moreover, there are no current inmate records of him which indicate he might already have been discharged after serving his sentence.
+Moreover, there are no current inmate records that indicate that he might have already been discharged after serving his sentence.

 Read More: Teylyn McAlpin Murder: Where is Diontae Whitson Now?